msoe-sse/Constitution/Constitution.md

     5. Is able to view the balance of the Student Account, but not withdraw money

 3. **Vice President**
-    1. Serve as a liaison for University faculty and administration, industry representatives, and members of the local community
+    1. Serve as a liaison for University faculty and administration, industry representatives, other student organizations, and members of the local community
     2. Curate job postings and career opportunities
     3. Work in tandem with the President to achieve their responsibilities
+    4. Track the membership, contact info of the membership, and membership point standings

 4. **Administrative Coordinator**
     1. Manage general (non-event related) fundraising efforts
     2. Oversee the Organization's account (balance and reimbursements)
     3. Record minutes at General and Executive Meetings
-    4. Track regular membership point standings

 5. **Communications Coordinator**
-    1. Serve as a liaison for leaders of other organizations on campus
-    2. Publish periodic updates to all SE students via the website (and email for larger, more infrequent announcements)
+    1. Publish periodic updates to all SE students via the website (and email for larger, more infrequent announcements)
-    3. Curate and distribute a quarterly newsletter with valuable information for members and stakeholders
+    2. Curate and distribute a quarterly newsletter with valuable information for members and stakeholders
-    4. Forward high-impact updates from individual members to the general membership
+    3. Forward high-impact updates from individual members to the general membership and oversee social media .
+Work in tandem with the Event Coordinator to promote events in all channels (Discord, Teams, Slack, Instagram, etc...)

 6. **Event Coordinator**
     1. Oversee/guide event committees to ensure events contribute to Organizational goals
     2. Manage SSE room and equipment reservations on the University's room reservation software
     3. Refer to the event feedback forms from the previous year when planning new or recurring events
     4. Maintain SSE event calendar
+    5. Work in tandem with the Communications Coordinator to promote events in all channels (Discord, Teams, Slack, Instagram, etc...)

 7. **Competitive Programming Team Coordinator**
     1. Actively recruit and develop members of the team